DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/onlinereadingplatforms.md

 Below several platforms are discussed, including characteristics, statistics, strenghts and weaknesses, and how-to.

+[maybe as an aside?]
+INC experience regarding stats:
+The publication of the Society of the Query Reader was on April 23, 2014 Stats for the whole month of April, all publications
+Issuu:
+2502 reads
+21,191 impressions
+03:33 time spent
+101 downloads in total
+49 downloads of the Society of the Query Reader

+Scribd:
+64,854 reads
+2,007 embed views
+02:49 time spent
+29 downloads of the Society of the Query Reader

 ####Issuu

 **Characteristics**
 Issuu can be found at http://www.issuu.com
-It offers many options to distribute works: In-screen reading with flippable pages, downloadable files, embedding of the readable format on your own website.
+It offers many options to publish and distribute works: In-screen reading with flippable pages, downloadable files, embedding of the readable format on your own website.
 It is used for books, brochures, magazines, etc. Because it is possible to upload a designed PDF it is a good way to publish styled and colourful publications.
+Mostly used by independent publishers and individual users Supports all devices.
+Mobile and desktop.
+Full embedding possibilities
+Supports most file formats

 **Statistics**
+*For Issuu*
+80 million monthly readers
+15 million publications

+*For individual users*
+Issuu offers general statistics for users and their publications

 **Strengths and weaknesses**
 *Strengths*
-**Weaknesses*
+Embed on all platforms
+Sharing possibilities
+Professional look and feel
+Audio support

+*Weaknesses*
+Limit on publications of 500 pages
+No selling possibilities, only link to shop

 **Revenue Model**
+Freemium model

 **How-to**
+Make an account
+Easy upload of many different file formats
+Embed on your own website
+Offer downloadable file

 ####Scribd